DogeTheBeast/College_notes/PHY170/Moment of a Force.md

 ## Direction of Moment

 The direction of moment is determined using the right hand thumb rule.
 The forces rotating the body in an anti-clockwise direction are positive and vice-versa.
 The thumb points in the direction of moment.

+## Moment of a force using [[Cross Product]]

+Moment of force F about moment axis passing through O and perpendicular to plane containing O and F is given by